HappyLamb123/blender/README.md

 **Interaction between SolidWorks and blender**:

-1.Draw models in SolidWorks and export models as stl file.
+1. Draw models in SolidWorks and export models as stl file.
-2.Import stl files into blender and export them as obj files.
+2. Import stl files into blender and export them as obj files.
 Then plug in obj files in Chrono.